 Teams can assign Request Types to specific users, Access Requests teams, or use information from Okta to route requests to an Okta group or the requester's manager.
 This ensures critical requests receive the necessary oversight and allows organizations to simplify decision-making and accountability.
 This approach ensures that the system routes requests to the correct person.

 Request Types can use conditions to control request routing and actions.
 This conditional logic is key to creating complex routing paths.
 For example, a Request Type could require an approval from an HR team before routing a request to an IT team.
-If HR team denies the approval, the request would skip IT approval and automatically close.
+If the HR team denies the approval, the request would skip IT approval and automatically close.